 A child with low vision has decreased vision in the better seeing eye (20/70 or less) that cannot be corrected with glasses and/or contact lenses, a decreased field of vision (such as impaired peripheral vision) or both.
 Visual impairment is a spectrum from children that are visually impaired to blind.
 Whether blind of visually impaired (BVI), it can be a challenge for them to perform daily tasks.

 For instance, a child with low vision may have difficulty recognizing a familiar face, reading or even seeing steps, curbs or walls.
-Low vision can be the result of other childhood vision conditions, such as cataracts, glaucoma, retinal and optic nerve abnormalities and others.
+Low vision can be the result of childhood vision conditions, such as cataracts, glaucoma, retinal and optic nerve abnormalities and others.

 A pediatric low vision-trained doctor should perform a low vision exam to fully assess a child’s visual function.
 This exam will include tests on visual acuity, refractive error, visual field, eye muscle function and color vision, among others.

 Treatment for low vision may include glasses or contact lenses, as well as magnifiers, binoculars, telescopes and tinted lenses.
 Adaptive technology, such as closed circuit TV’s and large print books, may be recommended to help the child adapt to his or her special need.

 Physicians, parents and educators continually report that they are not well-informed about appropriate services for infants, children and youth with visual impairments.
 The special services that are needed fro low vision assistance in school are handled at the local level by Intermediate School Districts (ISDs) and Regional Educational Agencies (RESAs).
 Low vision services fall under the umbrella of special education even if your child has no other impairment.

 What can I do?
 As a parent, you MUST contact your local school district’s special education dept. and ask for a vision assessment.
 EVEN if your child is an infant and not currently going to school, the ISD provides the assessment and services.